yourlabs/django-rules-light/README.rst

 Run tests with the `tox
 <https://pypi.python.org/pypi/tox>`_ command.
 Documented patches passing all
-tests have more chances getting merged in, see `community guidelines
+tests have a better chance to get merged in.
+See `community guidelines
 <http://docs.yourlabs.org>`_ for details.

 Resources
 ---------

-You could subscribe to the mailing list ask questions or just be informed of package updates.
+To ask questions or just get informed about package updates, you could subscribe to the mailing list.

 - `Mailing list graciously hosted
   <http://groups.google.com/group/yourlabs>`_ by `Google